-Roger was formerly enrolled in a government school in Tasmania.
+Roger was previously enrolled at a government school in Tasmania.
 One of his parents has been unexpectedly transferred over the summer holidays to Queensland.
-Over the holidays, they enrolled Roger in the school.
-As a result of delays in moving out of the family home in Tasmania, securing a residence near the parent's work and Roger's school, and travelling interstate, since arriving Roger has attended all three available days of school.
+Over the holidays, they enrolled Roger at the school.
+Because of delays in moving out of the family home in Tasmania, finding a home near the parent's work and Roger's school, and travelling interstate, Roger has attended three available days of school since arriving.

-Decision: Roger is eligible to be included in the Census as the time taken to move to Queensland is beyond the control of his parents.
+Decision: Roger is eligible to be included in the Census because the time it took to move to Queensland was beyond the control of his parents.

-Tania was formerly enrolled in a State school.
-Excessive bullying had taken place on her return to school and, after seeking advice from the school's counsellors, Tania's parents agreed she should transfer to another school.
+Tania was previously enrolled at a state school, but she experienced excessive bullying at the beginning of the school term.
+After seeking advice from the school's counsellors, Tania's parents agreed she should transfer to another school.
 Tania was enrolled at the new school only two days before Census Day and therefore did not attend the required 11 days.
-There is documented evidence to support the transfer decision due to the bullying.
+The school has documented evidence to support the transfer decision due to bullying.

-Decision: Tania is eligible to be included in the Census as the bullying was beyond the control of her parents.
+Decision: Tania is eligible to be included in the Census because the bullying was beyond the control of her parents.